basecamp/trix/README.md

+# Trix
-# Trix: A Rich Text Editor for Everyday Writing
+### A Rich Text Editor for Everyday Writing

-**Compose beautifully formatted text in your web application.** Trix is an editor for writing messages, comments, articles, and lists—the simple documents most web apps are made of.
+**Compose beautifully formatted text in your web application.** Trix is a WYSIWYG editor for writing messages, comments, articles, and lists—the simple documents most web apps are made of.
 It features a sophisticated document model, support for embedded attachments, and outputs terse and consistent HTML.

 Trix is an open-source project from [Basecamp](https://basecamp.com/), the creators of [Ruby on Rails](http://rubyonrails.org/).
-Millions of people write in Basecamp every day, and we built Trix to give them the best possible editing experience.
+Millions of people trust their text to Basecamp, and we built Trix to give them the best possible editing experience.
 See Trix in action in the [all-new Basecamp 3](https://basecamp.com/3-is-coming).

-## Built for the Modern Web
+### Built for the Modern Web

 Trix supports all evergreen, self-updating desktop and mobile browsers.